inpefess/neural-semigroups/doc/source/index.rst

 Welcome to Neural Semigroups' documentation!
 =============================================

-The simplest way is to run an example notebook in `Google Colaboratory`_.
+The simplest way to get started is to run an example notebook in `Google Colaboratory`_.

 .. toctree::
    :maxdepth: 2